 10.1 On termination of the Contract either fully or in part:

-(a) the Client shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and any additional interest that may have accumulated and, in respect of Services supplied but for which no invoice has been submitted, the Supplier shall submit an invoice, which shall be payable by the Client immediately on receipt;
+(a) the Client shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, the Supplier shall submit an invoice, which shall be payable by the Client immediately on receipt;

 (b) the Client shall return all of the Supplier Materials which have not been fully paid for.
 If the Client fails to do so, then the Supplier may enter the Client’s premises and take possession of them.
 Until they have been returned, the Client shall be solely responsible for their safe keeping and will not use them for any purpose not connected with the Contract.